btafreshian/paramatlas/README.md

 ## 📂 Understanding the output files

 - `summary.txt` — headline counts, integrity verdict, and any warnings so you can sanity-check runs without opening spreadsheets.
+- `summary.json` — (when `--json-output` is enabled) structured mirror of the summary totals, integrity status, and MoE group stats for quick machine parsing.
 - `skeleton.txt` — the hierarchical module tree with dotted names and classes, ideal for spotting unexpected blocks or missing layers.
 - `modules.csv` — per-module metrics (parameters, buffers, depth, MoE flags) ready for scripting, pivoting, or diffing across runs.
+- `modules.json` — (when `--json-output` is enabled) JSON array of per-module entries matching the CSV schema for downstream tooling.
 - `routers.csv` — filtered view of detected routers, useful when validating MoE routing patterns or comparing load-balancing modules.
 - `experts.csv` — list of MoE experts with group metadata so you can verify multiplicity and parameter allocation.
 - `validation_report.txt` — textual audit of MoE group integrity plus (in full mode) parameter deltas against instantiated weights.